grnt426/RC-Modding/README.md

 To find where the bulk of the game's logic is, I recommend looking inside `SteamLibrary\steamapps\common\Rising Constellation\dist\main`.
 19.js is the file with much of the game logic.

+The most important global we care about is `y.a.state.game`.
+This seems to contain nearly everything about the game state, and is updated regularly.

+Note, the game does not seem to send data for things the current player can't see, which is a good thing.
+That also means any data files you get from others will inevitably be from that user's perspective and what that user can see.

+With this, I have exported data, which the following sections break down.

+## Exported Data
+It is recommended to blank out the auth object after exporting y.a.state.game.
+I don't know if that can be used to auth as another user, but better safe than sorry.

+`y.a.state.game` and `state.game` will be treated synonymously in this document.
+In code it will always appear as its full form.

+Exporting the entire `state.game` object is massive.
+Even for a small 1v1 tactics game the total data exported was 1.7MB of JSON compacted, and 3.5MB of JSON after run through a beuatify tool like https://codebeautify.org/jsonviewer

+### 1v1 Tactics Game Data
+`alldata formatted tactics game 1v1.json` is all of the data from `state.game` as a JSON blob.
+The exported game is from a tactics game with myself (player Granite) and another player (Slaught).
+This snapshot was taken near the start before much was built and before any systems were taken.

+Interesting findings:
+* state.game.galaxy - Describes positions of black holes, systems, and edges between systems.
+Appears to also contain some ownership information.
+By size, this is 90% of the file size.
+* state.game.player - All the data of the current player.
+Tech, policies, characters, owned systems, their overview

+# Re-Used Terms
+I have noticed that some things in code are named differently from what they are in game.
+Here is a mapping of what I think they go to.

+* Speaker = Siderian
+* Spy = Erased
+* Admiral = Navarch

+# Getting Data Out
 As of 3/1/2022 game version, line 1952 `key: "onClick",` is called whenever you click somewhere on the galaxy screen.
 I use this along with some test code to export data as a file.
 See an example below

 ```